wormsenseLab/Neurite_fluorescence_analysis/README.md

 PUNCTA ANALYSIS:

+Download all the files and directories in the repository.

+Modify the strain_key.xlsx file to add details of the strain(s) to be analyzed and save it.

 Run script Neurite_fluorescence_analysis.py.

 The algorithm will ask for the following user inputs:

 -- Select strain_key spreadsheet file (Select the "strain_key.xlsx" file in the pop-up File dialog box)

--- Select destination folder for saving analysis files (Select the "Analysis" directory in the pop-up File dialog box)
+-- Select destination folder for saving analysis files (Select the "sample_output" directory in the pop-up File dialog box for a demo run)

--- Select folder where straightened images are stored (Select the "sample_data" directory in the pop-up File dialog box)
+-- Select folder where straightened images are stored (Select the "sample_data" directory in the pop-up File dialog box for demo output)

--- Camera pixel width (Enter the value in microns in the console window)
+-- Camera pixel width (Enter the value in microns in the console window: for sample data the value is 7.54)

--- Objective magnification (Enter the value used in the console window)
+-- Objective magnification (Enter the value used in the console window: 60x for sample data)

--- Age of worms (Enter the age description in the console window)
+-- Age of worms (Enter the age description in the console window: Adult for sample data)

--- Neuron (Enter the neuron name in the console window)
+-- Neuron (Enter the neuron name in the console window: ALM for sample data)

 The algorithm will create a new folder with current timestamp within the destination folder to save all output from the current run.